awsdocs/aws-elemental-medialive-user-guide/doc_source/schedule-using-console-view.md

 The actions are arranged in cards along a vertical axis\.
 The card titles are color\-coded by the action type\.
 For example, SCTE\-35 time\_signal messages are yellow\.

 One card might contain several input switches\.
 The first input switch is always a fixed\-type input switch\.
 The remaining input switches in that card are always follow\-type input switches\.

-**Window of time for the schedule**
-The searchable window of time for the schedule extends to approximately one hour in the past\.
-Actions with a start time more than one hour in the past aren't displayed when you view the schedule on the console, and aren't included in the response to a `DescribeChannel` command\.

-However, a running action that is no longer visible continues to run for its full duration\.

-The existence of this searchable window of time means the following:
-+ Actions that relate to input switching: There is no impact\.
-+ Actions that relate to image overlays: For actions to activate a static image overlay for a duration of time, the overlay might still be active, but it is no longer be possible to query MediaLive for the duration\.
-+ Actions that relate to motion graphics overlays: For actions to activate a motion graphics overlay for a duration of time, the overlay might still be active, but it is no longer be possible to query MediaLive for the duration\.
-+ Actions that relate to SCTE\-35: For messages that have a duration \(splice\_insert specified with a duration\), the message could still be active, but it is no longer possible to query MediaLive for the duration\.
-+ Actions that relate to ID3 metadata: There is no impact\.